 But what do you really want to see at a coral lagoon?
 The lagoon of course!
 The glass bottomed boats leave from the beach at the end of the runway that runs through the middle of the island (see aerial view.)
-Almost all the trees you see here, by the way, have been planted in the past 30 years during the patient restoration process – it had been stripped down for the guano in the years before that.
+Almost all the trees you see here have been planted in the past 30 years during the patient restoration process – it had been stripped down for the guano in the years before that.

 Looking back from the boat at nearly high tide, you can see how clear the lagoon water is.
 Those buildings on the far left of the photo below are some cabins of the Eco Resort.
-We were in one of them.
 See how close they are to the sea.
 We stayed in one of those.
 They are not fancy because this is a low-impact eco resort.

 Our glass bottomed boat took us further out to just above the main reef where the water gets more blue and you can see the whole island from here.
 Out and out we went.
 In the deeper water above the reef we tourists went snorkling with the boat crew keeping on eye on us so we felt quite safe.
 The staff on Lady Elliot Island must have the best job in Australia, in the world.